aingarant/scheduler/README.md

 - A scheduling web app using React.
 The backend NodeJS backend API was provided.
 - The ReactJS frontend was developed to manage interviews
-- Axios used to consume API data.
+- Axios used to access interview data from API (pos).

 ### How To Use